CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

     </Message>
     ```

-5. Now, we need to rebuild the plugin project.
-Start AppEngine and refresh the plugin to see the changes.
-(Restart is needed only to refresh messages.xml file).
+5. Now, rebuild the plugin project.
+Then, start AppEngine and refresh the plugin to apply the changes.
+(A restart is only required if you've made changes to the messages.xml file.)

     ![Translation](./media/translations-from-backend/translation-change.webp)

+---